Encanto as a Plural Allegory

 - The quest to find Tio Bruno is a rescue mission New.

 - When Abuela unloads her fears on Mirabel, Mirabel actually stands up to her.
-Abuela was about to exile Mirabel, similar to how some plural systems push back against rebel headmates and traumaholders when what they have to say isn't pleasant.
+(We highly suspect that) Abuela was about to exile (or disown) Mirabel, similar to how some plural systems push back against rebel headmates and traumaholders when what they have to say isn't pleasant.
 Many hosts like Abuela are in denial, sometimes suppressing the whole system, or specific system members.
 Mirabel stood up to her the way any headmate could stand up and say "This is my life too, and I'm here to protect it just like you are."

 - After sharing her memory, Abuela says "I was given a miracle.
 A second chance.
 And I was so afraid to lose it that I forgot who our miracle was for."
 We have another chance to reparent our system kids, to take care of ourselves, protect ourselves, and reclaim our life — for all of us.
 Not just for some elite chosen of our system members.

-- Although at the end of the movie, Mirabel doesn't have a gift, neither does her Abuela, and so we wonder whether Mirabel will be fostered to be the next system host, like Abuela, a caretaker of the crew and village, and allowed to take on a custodial presence over the candle and the family.
+- Although at the end of the movie, Mirabel doesn't seem to have a gift, neither does her Abuela, and so we wonder whether Mirabel will be fostered to be the next system host (or a main co-front), like Abuela: a caretaker of the crew and village.
+She may take on a custodial presence over the candle and the family.
 Mirabel helped reignite the magic and love in the family, and hopefully won't let the candle of love burn out again.

-- On a similar note, both Mirabel and Abuela are intimately tied to the Casita.
+- On a similar note, throughout the movie both Mirabel and Abuela are intimately tied to the Casita.
 They’re the only ones who talk to it and directly ask the Casita to do things.
 No one else talks to it or interacts directly with it in the movie.
 The house does things for everyone, but seems to have a special relationship with Mirabel and Abuela.
-We don’t even know whether or not Abuela had a pocket dimension or door.
-She seems to have a mundane style room with a windowsill with the candle, similar to Mirabel’s Nursery.
+We don’t even know whether or not Abuela had a pocket dimension — although she does have her own glowing door.
+Inside, unlike the pocket dimension rooms (bigger on the inside (i.e. Abuela: "Clean your rooms; I don't care how big they are.").
+She seems to have a normal style duplex, a room upstairs with a windowsill where the candle is displayed.
+It is also shown opposite the Nursery where Mirabel sleeps.
 In terms of an inner world, they might be folk who interact more directly with and modify the inner world more than the others.

 Maybe it's Not an Allegory?